rrubberr/LuxRender/README.md

 ## Collecting Binaries

+Despite using the containerized Flatpak build system, the produced binaries are completely portable.

-In order to use LuxRender, the compiled binaries must be collected.
+In order to use LuxRender, the compiled binaries must be gathered into one folder.

 From the "luxrender" directory, run the following command:
 ```sh
 sh gather-binaries/gather-binaries.sh
 ```